Spain wildfire out of control amid Europe heatwave

 Around 50 people have been evacuated from their homes and five roads have been shut, the regional government said.
 Many evacuees told Spanish media they fled with just the clothes on their backs.

+"All I took with me were my car keys, my mobile phone, my wallet and my dogs.
+Nothing else," one unidentified man told private television Telecinco.

-Emergency services ordered the roughly 250 residents of the village of Bovera to stay indoors.
+Emergency services ordered the roughly 250 residents of the village of Bovera to stay indoors and keep their windows shut to avoid inhaling smoke.

 The charred land includes vineyards, olive groves and fruit trees.
 A farm burned down at Torre del Espanol, killing more than 200 sheep and at least two horses, according to an AFP photographer at the scene.